 Dirty Old Man!

 My childhood followed you when you went Zipped up your jeans, sick passion spent.
 You left me – a child – bruised and bloodied on the floor- Innocent no more.
 You caught me and taught me things I could not comprehend Too young, too scared, too weak to defend Against your harsh “be quiet or I’ll kill you” There was no question in my young mind of “will you??”
 I knew you would….maybe still could.
 So I endured the endless pain – For I endure it still, again and again.
-Nightmares of monstrous creatures – just like you, Unable to move, nothing I can do, feeling useless feeling weak Though I want to scream I’m unable to speak.
-Older now, I know what you did – You found a shy and quiet kid And took from her her sense of joy and left her terrified of every boy, You destroyed a lifetime’s trust just for moment of filthy lust.
-Too confused then to understand that I’d been used by an evil man I knew enough to feel a sense of shame so I took control - Assumed the blame.
+Nightmares of monstrous creatures – just like you, Unable to move, nothing I can do, Feeling useless feeling weak Wanting to scream I’m unable to speak.
+Older now, I know what you did – You found a shy and quiet kid And took from her her sense of joy and left her terrified of every boy, You destroyed a lifetime’s trust Just for moment of filthy lust.
+Too confused then to understand that I’d been used by an evil man I knew enough to feel a sense of shame So I took control - Assumed the blame.
 For if this deed was somehow my fault Then I’m not a victim – it wasn’t assault.
 I try to remember what I did wrong… Did I not fight enough, well I’m not that strong, Did I do something to say I was willing, Though the adult in me knows you’d have found that less thrilling.
 I’ve wondered if you picked me because you thought I was pretty - Or maybe not, it was from a sense of pity.
-There was even a time when I hoped you’d come find me Tell me it was love for you, an act that was meant kindly, Then everything would be alright, and I could sleep again at night – But… no child!
+There was even a time when I hoped you’d come find me Tell me it was love for you, an act meant kindly, Then everything would be alright, and I could sleep again at night – But… no child!
 That’s not the way you’ll escape… Face it, this was no more, no less than an act of rape.
 What sort of an adult man Holds down a child just because he can, Bastard!
-I wonder do the cries haunt you...
-Or do you do it because real women do not want you?
-I hate that you were allowed to get away, but I never told a soul about that day.
+I wonder do the cries still haunt you...
+Or do you do it because real women don't want you?
+I hate that let you get away, but I never told a soul about that day.
 Well, my soul knows, that day defines me; A sudden movement panics and reminds me- I pretend I’m fine and cover it with laughter, But there’s a “before” me, a child, and a scarred adult after.
 For you, I’m something you’ve probably forgotten… For me, you’re always there, filthy dirty, and rotten.
-So I’m stuck with you, like a marriage devoid of love ‘Til death us do part…and it can’t come soon enough.
+So I’m stuck with you, a union devoid of love ‘Til death us do part…and it can’t come soon enough.
 If you’re gone already…cold and dead?
 It matters not, you live on inside my head.
-Sometimes I think the only way I’ll ever be free Is if I put an end to me.
+Sometimes I think I’ll only be free If I put an end to me.
 But thoughts like that don’t serve me well, And I’d hate to join you down in hell.
 So the adult me will take inner child’s hand And together we’ll heal from a dirty old man.

 It’s MY Life!